ALvee-611/Projects_/Regression Analysis of of hours worked by women in 1975/README.md

+Regression Analysis of of hours worked by women in 1975
+---

-The dataset **Hours** is a subset of the 1976 Panel Study of Income Dynamics (PSID) that contains the following 19 variables:
+The dataset **reg_data** is a subset of the 1976 Panel Study of Income Dynamics (PSID) that contains the following 19 variables:

 * **hours**: Wife's hours of work in 1975.
 * **youngkids**: Number of children less than 6 years old in the household.